 Problem reframing: Helping customers see their challenges in new ways signals consultative value

-Research shows that SaaS companies positioned as category authorities command 1.5-2.3x higher conversion rates at the same price points as perceived followers.
+SaaS companies positioned as category authorities tend to convert better at the same price points than perceived followers.

 Creating a “Knowledge Moat” Through Content